JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/lab.md

 ```@repl lab01_base
 typeof(polynomial) <: Function
 ```
-These concepts will be expanded further in the type [lecture](@ref type_system), however for now note that this construction is quite useful for example if we wanted to create derivative rules for our function `derivativeof(::typeof(polynomial), ...)`.
+These concepts will be expanded further in the [type system lecture](@ref type_system), however for now note that this construction is quite useful for example if we wanted to create derivative rules for our function `derivativeof(::typeof(polynomial), ...)`.

 Looking at mathematical operators `+`, `*`, we can see that in Julia they are also standalone functions.
 ```@repl lab01_base